Passive Testing

 Section titled “How it works”- Your AI system handles a real user interaction.

-- Your system sends the trace data (input, output, and any execution details) to Mibo’s trace ingestion endpoint.
+- Your system sends a canonical trace (input, output, and any execution details) to Mibo’s trace ingestion endpoint.

-- Mibo automatically triggers an execution that evaluates the trace against all active test cases for that platform.
+- Mibo automatically triggers an execution that evaluates the trace against all active test cases for that agent.

 - You get the same quality scores, AI Judge evaluations, and Failure Matrix, without Mibo ever touching your system.